Get to know NC A&T SU PD

 Campus Police are sworn full-time Police Officers who are state certified by the North Carolina Criminal Justice Training and Standards Commission.
 They must receive Basic Law Enforcement Training before being sworn as Police Officers.
 Upon successful completion of Basic Law Enforcement Training, officers are placed on a one-year probationary period.
 Each new officer is assigned to a Senior Field Training Officer who submits daily progress evaluations on the new officer until all field training is completed.
 Enforcement powers are derived from the State of North Carolina as each officer receives his or her commission in accordance with the provisions set forth in N.C.G.S.
 116-40.5.
 All sworn and non-sworn officers receive training in campus law enforcement at the North Carolina Justice Academy.
 Further training is received annually through the Department’s In-Service Training program and in local community colleges.
 Training includes, but is not limited to, legal updates, crime prevention strategies, firearms instruction and re-qualification, defensive tactics, suicide prevention, CPR, first aid and interpersonal communications.

 The Department has been accredited by CALEA (The Commission on Accreditation of Law Enforcement Agencies) since 2006.
-Recently, the department completed its second on-site assessment for re-accreditation in July 2012.
-The most recent award was received in July 2009.
+Recently, the department completed its third on-site assessment for re-accreditation in April 2015.
+The most recent award was received in July 2012.

 During the past few years, has implemented the following programs to effectively address student safety on and around campus.
 We implemented a new computerized software enabling information sharing program with GPD and other law enforcement agencies.
 The communications center was greatly enhanced with the upgrade of additional CCTV software, cameras and monitors.
 Six new officers have been hired.
 These officers use patrol techniques by way of foot, bike and Segway patrols.
 A Robbery Response Task Force was formed to deter possible acts of robbery and other potential crimes.
 Crime prevention efforts with residence life were enhanced.
 Contracted security officers are utilized to patrol the exterior of campus buildings and streets nightly.
 Security needs analysis of off-campus apartments (student housing) showing necessary security upgrades were conducted.
 We've recently implemented vehicle patrols of off-campus apartment complexes near the campus.
 Additionally, due to the recent acts of violence that have taken place at schools and universities throughout the country, a “Threat Assessment” team was formulated.